 - A Savings Goal function that teaches children how to save the points they’ve earned from completing chores

 - A parenting community where you can connect with others to learn tips about the app, or just ask questions from other moms in the same shoes as you

 S’moresUp is available in both free and paid subscriptions.
 The free plan includes all of the basic functionality discussed above.
-The Premium plan costs $6.99 per month and offers more advanced functionality, including the ability to:
+The Standard plan costs $2.99 per month.
+The Premium plan costs $9.99 per month per family and offers the ability to:

 - Set more advanced chore types.
 You can, for example, have your children compete against each other, collaborate with each other, or rotate a schedule.